boxyhq/website/guides/jackson/frameworks/rails.md

     ```

-3. Add an initializer file to insert omniauth into the middleware stack. `OmniAuth::Builder` allows us to load multiple strategies.
+3. Add an initializer file to insert omniauth into the rack middleware pipeline. `OmniAuth::Builder` allows us to load multiple strategies.

     ```ruby title="config/initializers/omniauth.rb"
     Rails.application.config.middleware.use OmniAuth::Builder do